 - An old woolen overcoat can become either a sack coat or a frock coat with clever adjustments.
 Men also wore shawls to keep out the cold.
 Look in the scarf area for long rectangular pieces for use as neckwear.

-Keep in mind that both boys and girls dressed very closely to the way their parents dressed.
+Keep in mind that both boy-presenting children and girl-presenting children dressed very closely to the way their parents dressed.

-- Boys: Women's suit jackets often make excellent jackets for young boys.
+Boy Presenting Children: Female presenting suit jackets often make excellent jackets for male presenting youth.
 If it's a full suit (jacket and skirt/pants) see if the pants can be made to fit the young one, or turn the skirt into a vest.
-Women's blouses can be used for shirts for young men as well.
+A female presenting blouse can also be used for shirts as well.

-- Girls: Full-skirted dresses (lots of pleats or gathering at the waist) are great for adapting to skirts or petticoats for girls.
-Remember that the length of a young girl's skirt is determined by her age - the older the girl, the longer the skirt - from just below the knee for a 4 year old, to ankle length for a 16 year old.
+Girl Presenting Children: Full-skirted dresses (lots of pleats or gathering at the waist) are great for adapting to skirts or petticoats for female presenting youth.
+Remember that the length of a youth’s skirt is determined by their age - the older the child, the longer the skirt - from just below the knee for a 4 year old, to ankle length for a 16 year old.
 Pantaloons/drawers would definitely show below the skirts.